 Here’s what to watch out for:

-- Sometimes companies making products that harm people and the environment also make “green” versions of their products, but that doesn’t make up for their overall negative impacts
+• Companies making products that harm people and the environment that also make “green” versions of their products — that doesn’t make up for their overall negative impacts

 Make Positive Changes on Earth Day and Every Day